rainwyr/IST590/Lab10.md

 ## Challenge 1 - Phishing Emails

 Follow **Lab** Milestone 2.
-Send a phishing email to my throwaway email: anupdateadaykeepsthehackeraway@gmail.com using one of the available templates.
+Send a phishing email to Rain's throwaway email: anupdateadaykeepsthehackeraway@gmail.com using one of the available templates.

 Details: